manfredimiraula/manfredimiraula.com/_posts/2020-09-28-becoming-a-sql-database-administrator.markdown

 ---
 layout: post
-title: Become a SQL database administrator and achieve 10x faster data operations
+title: Become a SQL database administrator, build your first database in Postgres and become 10x faster in your daily ETL routines
 date: 2020-09-27 11:30
 description: Here I show how to create your first local SQL database using Postgres, psql and PgAdmin.
 By using SQL in your datasciene workflow, we can achieve better performances than using Python for pure data cleaning and wrangling of semi-organized data sets.
 img: 2020-09-28-becoming-a-sql-database-administrator/banner.jpg